-12 (1) On the recommendation of the Minister under section 6(b)(i), the Lieutenant Governor in Council may by order designate a resident private college as a private college that may grant approved degrees.

-(2) On the recommendation of the Minister under section 11, the Lieutenant Governor in Council may by order rescind an order designating a private college as a private college that may grant approved degrees.
+- 12 (1) On the recommendation of the Minister under section 6(b)(i), the Lieutenant Governor in Council may by order designate a resident private post-secondary institution as a private post-secondary institution that may grant approved degrees. - (2) On the recommendation of the Minister under section 11, the Lieutenant Governor in Council may by order rescind an order designating a resident private post-secondary institution as a private post-secondary institution that may grant approved degrees.